 Somewhat tied to Egwene is Nynaeve.
 When she first returns to the Tower, she tests for the shawl properly, mainly as a formality, and it does not go well.
 Those conducting the test are extremely hard on her and almost do not let her pass, but when put to a vote, they do let her become full Aes Sedai.
 She goes straight to Myrelle, who is outside the Black Tower, and demands she transfer Lan’s bond, which she does.
-So Nynaeve has Lan’s bond before Lan gets to Tarwin’s Gap and before the other big event in this book (which centers around Mat and I will get to soon).
+So Nynaeve has Lan’s bond before Lan gets to Tarwin’s Gap and before the other big event in this book (which centers around Mat and I will get to that soon).

 Things aren’t going well within the Black Tower.
 Mazrim is building his own army while there are forces loyal to Logain thus causing a rift similar to the splitting of the White Tower.
 The weaves for Traveling no longer work within or near the Black Tower.
 Is a Dreamspike being used here now?
-Those loyal Logain are trying to get information and not fight back against Mazrim without Logain present.
+Those loyal to Logain are trying to get information and not fight back against Mazrim without Logain present.
 I don’t know if we know where Logain is at this time.
 He is missing.
 He isn’t with Rand and he has been away too long for the comfort of his men.
-One thing his men do find out is that Mazrim has been turning the Asha’man loyal to him somehow.
+One thing his men do find out is that Mazrim has been turning the Asha’man loyal to Logain to his side somehow.
 Either through Compulsion or, possibly, melding the Asha’man with a past life that was loyal to Mazrim, who I’m fairly certain is Demandred.
 With Mesaana and Aran’gar dead, and Graendal practically imprisoned, Demandred is the last “free” Forsaken besides Moridin and his two lackeys Moghedien and reborn Lanfear.
 Unless I am missing one.
 I don’t think I am.

 The issue in the Black Tower will need to be resolved prior to the Last Battle.
 Unless it takes place at the same time.
 Technically, if Mazrim is Demandred, then he would be fighting on the Dark One’s side and the Black Tower can just be another battlefront during the Last Battle.

 I’m going to save Mat’s story for last and talk about Rand next.
 We last saw Rand on top of Dragonmount.
-We get an insight from Perrin’s storyline that shows Perrin had approached Rand while he was up there, but it was in the Wolf Dream.
+We get an insight from Perrin’s story-line that shows Perrin had approached Rand while he was up there, but it was in the Wolf Dream.
 The wolves had gathered at the mountain to see if they would join the Last Hunt.
 It was during Perrin’s visit that Rand finally melded with Lews Therin.
-The first scene we get of Rand is him walking down from Dragonmount and is a new man.
+The first scene we get of Rand is him walking down from Dragonmount and is basically a new man.
 He is happy.
 He knows exactly what he needs to do.
 He can fend of the Dark One’s touch on the world and can control his surroundings.
 He is no longer the emotionless weapon he was forging himself to be.
 He is now the figure of a savior.
 He, like Perrin, has finally come into his own.
 His joining with Lews Therin gives him memories of his past life/lives which will help him in the trials to come.
 This melding was due to Cadsuane supposedly but it was really Tam who did this for Rand.
 Rand goes to Tear and makes up with Tam.
 He is doing everything right.
 Correcting past mistakes, but it will take time to correct everything.
-Another cool ability he has now is he can find Darkfriends simply by looking at them.
+Another cool ability he has now is that he can find Darkfriends simply by looking at them.
 He does this with Weiramon and Anaiyella in Tear while he is their.
 Weiramon was kind of a tool anyway so I’m not terribly surprised.

 Rand visits the White Tower and speaks to Egwene.
 He tells her he will attack Shayol Ghul after breaking the remaining seals on the Dark One’s prison.
 He tells her to prepare to join him and meet him on the Field of Merrilor on a specific day.